 Jaclyn Streitfeld-Hall is the Publications Director for the Global Centre for the Responsibility to Protect.
 In this role she has editorial oversight for the R2P Monitor and all of the Global Centre's major publications.
-She also does research on populations at risk of mass atrocities in West Africa and Central Africa.
+She also does research on populations at risk of mass atrocities in West Africa and Central Africa and is a primary contributor to the Global Centre's work on Peacekeeping and Civilian Protection.
 Prior to joining the Global Centre for the Responsibility to Protect, she was a Research Assistant at the Cline Center for Democracy and taught International Relations and Comparative Politics courses at the University of Illinois at Urbana Champaign.
 She received a B.A. in Political Science and English from the University of Maryland, Baltimore County and an M.A. in Political Science with a specialization in International Relations from the University of Illinois.

-Nadira Khudayberdieva conducts research on 'populations at risk' and her current focus is the situations in the Democratic People's Republic of Korea, Myanmar (Burma), Nigeria and Pakistan.
-She is also involved in fundraising and development activities of the Global Centre.
-Nadira holds an MSc in Global Governance and Diplomacy from the University of Oxford, where her thesis was on prevention of ethnic conflict, and a B.A. in International Studies from Earlham College.
-Previously, she worked as a Program Assistant at the Quaker United Nations Office.
+Nadira Khudayberdieva is a Program Manager at the Global Centre for the Responsibility to Protect, where she leads the Global Centre's work on the Global Network of R2P Focal Points – a network of senior government officials appointed to promote R2P and mass atrocity prevention at national, regional and international levels.
+Nadira also conducts research and advocacy at the United Nations on populations at risk of mass atrocities, with the current focus on the situations in Myanmar (Burma), Nigeria and Democratic People's Republic of Korea.
+In addition, Nadira is involved in other projects of the Global Centre, including R2P and Protection of Cultural Heritage.
+Nadira holds an MSc in Global Governance and Diplomacy from the University of Oxford, and a B.A. in International Studies from Earlham College.
+Previously, she worked at the Quaker United Nations Office.
 Nadira is fluent in English and Russian and has a working knowledge of Spanish.